Search

 🔄 What's next?

 Clarification is needed.
-Whether it involves regulatory changes or an internal network charter, the goal remains the same: ➡️ to ensure transparency, protect sellers and buyers, and strengthen confidence in the real estate profession.
+Whether it comes through regulatory changes or an internal charter for networks, the objective remains the same: ➡️ to guarantee transparency, protect sellers and buyers, and strengthen trust in the real estate profession.

 Also read: